Share via

 For more information about user settings and Role Centres, see Change Basic Settings.

 Before you can manage user profiles, you must create and add the users through the Microsoft 365 Admin Centre.
 You can then assign permissions to each user or user group.
 Permissions define the features that users can access.
-For more information about permission settings, see Assign Permissions to Users and Groups.
+To learn more about permission settings, go to Assign Permissions to Users and Groups.

 Page customisation

 You can customise page layouts for a profile so that all users assigned the profile sees the customised pages.
 As an administrator, you customise pages by using the same functionality as users do when they personalise.
-For more information about customise page layouts, see Customise Pages for Profiles.
+To learn more about custom page layouts, go to Customise Pages for Profiles.

 If you can't copy an existing profile, you can create a new one manually.

-1. Choose the Search for Page or Report. icon, enter Profiles (Roles), and then choose the related link.
+1. Select the Search for Page or Report. icon, enter Profiles (Roles), and then select the related link.

-2. On the Profiles (Roles) page, choose the New action.
+2. On the Profiles (Roles) page, select the New action.

 3. Fill in the fields as necessary.
 Hover over a field to read a short description.